yukicorise/course_advanced_dbt/week3_notes.md

 I was able to spot these redundant tests by observing the lineage graph and checking the tests in the documentation.

 ## Task 2
+Added a custom generic test to replace a redundant singular test.

+## Task 3
+I ended up creating a unit test for rpt_mrr by creating input and output csvs filtered for one real user (user_id = 71548).
+I'd be curious to hear how others filtered down their input/output csvs.
+How much data is typical to include?
+Should it aim to cover several edge cases?
+Confirming that all tests pass when I run `dbt build --select rpt_mrr --vars 'unit_testing: true'`